Broadcom plans record tech deal with Qualcomm bid: sources

 Broadcom’s Wi-Fi chips are essentially a commodity and priced much lower than the modem chips.

-The only other major supplier of high-end chips is Intel Corp, which supplies about half of the modem chips in Apple’s iPhones.
+The only other major supplier of high-end chips is Intel Corp (INTC.O), which supplies about half of the modem chips in Apple’s (AAPL.O) iPhones.
 Purchasing Qualcomm would give Broadcom a much more lucrative line of business in the mobile phone markets.

 Intel shares fell 1.6 percent to $46.34.